Sejal Nagjee

 Sejal Nagjee is an Indian businesswoman, designer, and former professional table tennis player.

-She is the founder and Creative Director of Milestone Dubai, a design and build company based in the United Arab Emirates.
+She is the founder and Creative Director of Milestone Dubai, a design and build company based in the United Arab Emirates (UAE).

 Prior to her business career, she represented India in Table tennis at multiple international championships.

 Early life & Education

-Sejal Shah was born on 30 June 1967 in Mumbai, India, to Shirish Shah and Aruna Shah.
+Sejal Shah was born on 30 June 1967 in Mumbai, Maharashtra, India, to Shirish Shah and Aruna Shah.
 Her father, an electrical engineer and serial entrepreneur, is a sitar player for over 77 years and significantly contributed as her coach and mentor during her athletic career.
 Her mother possessed a master's degree in sociology and psychology and was an accomplished artist specializing in Batik.
 She instructed at SNDT College in Mumbai and fostered her daughters' creative growth.

 She did her schooling from New Era School in Mumbai and then got a Bachelor of Commerce degree in accounting and finance from Mumbai University.
 Along with her studies, she learned Bharatanatyam dance, Indian classical music, Painting, Ikebana and Bonsai.